paycoreio/docs/docs/connectors/wpayments/index.md

 ![Connect](images/h2h-merchant-account.png)

-Switch to the Test Mode if you want to test connection with *WPayments*.
+Select Test or Live mode according to the type of account to connect with *WPayments*.

 Enter your credentials and choose Provider URL (*WPayments*).